0xMiden/miden-client/docs/src/debugging.md

 When enabled, the transaction executor and script compiler emit debug logs that help diagnose MASM-level issues (you can also consult the Miden VM debugging instructions).

-### Common errors and how to resolve

-Below are representative errors you may encounter, their likely causes, and suggested fixes.

-- RpcError.GrpcError: Unavailable/DeadlineExceeded
-  - Cause: Node is down, unreachable, or behind a load balancer that blocked the request.
-  - Fix: Check `rpc.endpoint` in `miden-client.toml`, verify the node is running/accessible, and retry.

-- RpcError.InvalidArgument / ExpectedDataMissing / InvalidResponse
-  - Cause: Malformed request parameters or unexpected server response.
-  - Fix: Re-check command flags/inputs.
-If using partial IDs, ensure they disambiguate to a single entity.
-Update to the latest client if the server API has changed.

-- ClientError.AccountDataNotFound(account_id)
-  - Cause: The account is not known to the local store yet.
-  - Fix: Create/import the account first, or run `miden-client sync` to fetch it if it exists on-chain.

-- ClientError.AccountLocked(account_id)
-  - Cause: Attempting to modify a locked account.
-  - Fix: Unlock or use another account as appropriate.

-- ClientError.StoreError(AccountCommitmentAlreadyExists(...))
-  - Cause: Trying to apply a transaction whose final account commitment is already present locally.
-  - Fix: Ensure you are not re-applying the same transaction.
-Sync and check transaction status.

-- ClientError.NoteNotFoundOnChain(note_id) / RpcError.NoteNotFound(note_id)
-  - Cause: The note has not been published/committed yet or the ID is incorrect.
-  - Fix: Verify the note ID.
-If it should exist, run `miden-client sync` and retry.

-- ClientError.TransactionInputError / TransactionScriptError
-  - Cause: Invalid transaction inputs, script logic errors, or failing constraints.
-  - Fix: Run with `--debug` to collect execution logs.
-Validate input notes, foreign accounts, and script assumptions.

-- ClientError.TransactionProvingError
-  - Cause: Local proving failed or remote prover returned an error.
-  - Fix: If using remote proving, verify `remote_prover_endpoint` is reachable and add `--delegate-proving`.
-Check prover logs.

-- Recency/Block delta errors
-  - Cause: Client is too far behind the network and validation enforces a max delta.
-  - Fix: Run `miden-client sync` or increase `max_block_number_delta` via `miden-client init --block-delta <N>` and re-run.

 ### Typical CLI outputs when debugging

 ```sh